 Students gain additional leadership skills as members of the Nathan Hale Society, an organization whose members work directly with the Admission Office touring prospective families and students who visit the School.
 Four to five seniors are instated as Nathan Hale Society Heads each year.

 In the summer of 2012, Rocky Hill Middle School became a member of the National Junior Honor Society.
 This society is not just an honor roll; in addition, scholarship, character, leadership, citizenship and service are also considered.

 Selection to NJHS is a privilege, not a right, and students do not apply for membership.
 Instead, they provide information to the five member faculty council which will make the membership decisions.
-The Faculty Council members are Mrs. Jody Cicchese, Ms. Theresa Conroy, Mrs. Traci Fairchild, Mrs. Nancy Maguire-Rambo, and Mr. Blue Wheeler.
+The Faculty Council members are Mrs. Jody Cicchese, Ms. Theresa Conroy, Mrs. Sarah Gower, Mrs. Nancy Maguire-Rambo, and Mr. Blue Wheeler.

-To be eligible, a student must be in the seventh or eighth grades, have an 88 average during his or her time at Rocky Hill School, be willing to commit to at least six hours of individual community service, participate fully in the society’s group projects and meetings and maintain the high standards of the society.
+To be eligible, a student must be in the seventh or eighth grades, have a 90% average during his or her time at Rocky Hill School, be willing to commit to at least two (2) hours of individual community service per month, participate fully in the society’s group projects and meetings and maintain the high standards of the society.
 Students who were inducted at their previous school will gain automatic membership provided they continue to meet the Rocky Hill School standards.

-Those students who are eligible for membership will be informed after the first trimester, and those interested in being considered will need to complete the online student information form and a one-paged personal essay.
+Those students who are eligible for membership will be informed after the first trimester, and those who are invited will need to complete the online student information form and a one-paged personal essay.